awsdocs/aws-control-tower-guide/doc_source/integrated-services.md

-# Integrated Services<a name="integrated-services"></a>
+# Integrated services<a name="integrated-services"></a>

-AWS Control Tower is a well\-architected service that's built on top of other AWS services\.
-This chapter provides a brief overview of these services, including configuration information about the following services and how they work in AWS Control Tower\.
+AWS Control Tower is a service that's built on top of other AWS services, to assist you in setting up a well\-architected environment\.
+This chapter provides a brief overview of these services, including configuration information about the underlying services and how they work in AWS Control Tower\.

+For more information about how to measure a well\-architected environment, learn about the [AWS Well\-Architected Tool](https://docs.aws.amazon.com/wellarchitected/latest/userguide/intro.html)\.

 **Topics**
 + [Scripting Environments with AWS CloudFormation](cloudformation.md)